Table of Contents

 Customer relationship management (CRM)

 A dedicated function to handle relationships with both current and future customers will empower hoteliers to offer more tailored services.
-The customer's information stored in CRM feature and their spending recorded in the accounting software is also useful for future marketing campaigns.
+The customer's information stored in the CRM feature and their spending recorded in the accounting software is also useful for future marketing campaigns.

 Must-have features of accounting software for the Financial Services industry